Looking for Your Mid-Career Mentors?

 And early in their career, that hard work attracted people to them who saw their hard work and believed in them.
 Who showed them the ropes and delighted in teaching them.

-But what happens is that as we grow in our career or business things change.
+But what happens is that as we grow in our career, things change.

 And the model of mentorship—especially for women—in those early career years just doesn’t work as you grow.